P1xt/p1xt-guides/faq.md

 ## What if I just want to specialize and don't want all that extra 'fluff' that's not pertinent to my specialization in a tier?

 I believe that 'fluff' is important.
 However, you know your goals, they are yours.
 YOLO.
 You do you.
-I would suggest that, when you're considering skipping something, you pause and consider that there's nothing I added to the guide without the intention of providing a resource that will help you grow your skills and careeer as a programmer.
+I would suggest that, when you're considering skipping something, you pause and consider that there's nothing I added to the guide without the intention of providing a resource that will help you grow your skills and career as a programmer.

 ## What about CS50?
 It is awesome!